ajharry69/dt-bank/README.md

 * **Eureka Discovery Service:** Allows services to register and discover each other dynamically.
 * **Spring Cloud Config Server:** Provides centralized configuration management for all microservices.
 * **PostgreSQL:** The relational database used by each microservice for persistence.
+* **RabbitMQ:** The messaging queue for inter-service communication.
+* **Keycloak:** An open-source identity and access management tool that secures API endpoints using JWT Bearer token authentication.

 ---